rouxpz/fclc-data-vis/README.md

 HOMEWORK: Review chapters 7, 8, and 17-19 and the associated examples in [Learning Processing](http://www.learningprocessing.com/).
 HOMEWORK: Watch video 18.4 in the [ICM Video Series](http://icm.shiffman.net/).
-HOMEWORK: Pick an XML dataset from the ones provided on the class Github or Dropbox, and create a simple visualization from the data.
+HOMEWORK: Pick an XML dataset from the ones provided on the class GitHub or Dropbox, and create a simple visualization from the data.
 Alternately, you may use an XML source of your choosing.

 ### October 1: Week 4 - Data Types (Tabular Data)
 - Programming Concepts: The String